 Parks, squares, fountains, beautiful flower beds, a lot of cafes and many tourists who sit right on the lawns or steps, sip coffee and admire the state capital.

-Indianapolis historic
+Indianapolis historical

 An oasis in the center of the capital